 Any Massachusetts resident over the age of 17 may borrow a hotspot.
 Only one hotspot is allowed per household.
 Each hotspot will support multiple computers or tablets.

-Hotspots are available for a 12- day loan, with 1 renewal if no one else is waiting.
+Hotspots are available for a 14- day loan, with 1 renewal if no one else is waiting.
 Hotspots must be returned to the library and may not be checked out again for at least a 24-hour period.